Aggressive Dallas Felony Lawyers

 DFW Felony Defense Attorneys: Strategic & Skilled

-If you have been charged with a felony, such as aggravated assault, murder, sexual assault or aggravated robbery, it is critical that you have an experienced felony defense attorney to represent you.
-Tim Clancy has significant trial experience as a defense lawyer, and Tim is also a former felony prosecutor.
+If you have been charged with a felony in Dallas, Texas such as aggravated assault, murder, sexual assault or aggravated robbery, it is critical that you have an experienced defense attorney to represent you.
+Tim Clancy has significant trial experience representing people charged with felony and federal crimes in Texas, and Tim is also a former felony prosecutor.

 We know how to handle all possibilities that might arise during pre-trial hearings, jury trials and sentencing hearings.
 We have rapport with the government’s attorneys and know the way they handle their cases.
 Tim uses his familiarity with local law enforcement to defend clients.
 If you are facing an aggravated assault or other felony charge, then you want an experienced Texas trial lawyer to defend you against felony charges.

-Choosing a criminal defense attorney is one of the most important decisions you will make in your case.
+Choosing the best defense attorney is one of the most important decisions you will make in your case whether the criminal charges against you are aggravated assault, aggravated robbery, burglary, child abuse, drug possession drug trafficking, or any other state felony charges.
 Whether you have been accused of a crime or are simply being investigated, your rights, your freedom and your future are in jeopardy.
-It is important to have the counsel of an experienced criminal lawyer as early as possible.
+It is important to have the counsel of an experienced criminal lawyer as early as possible so that we have time to challenge any evidence and formulate a strategic defense.You have many choices when looking for an experienced felony defense attorney in Dallas, but we hope you choose us.
+Check out our case results to see recent trial outcomes including dismissed cases, not guilty verdicts won, no billed cases, and reduced charges.

 5 Types of Felony Charges in Texas